Agent1997/portfolio-robotframework-custom-lib/README.md

 This repository contains a sample Robot Framework custom library named SwagLabsLibrary created using [PythonLibCore](https://github.com/robotframework/PythonLibCore).

+**NOTE**: This is for demo purposes only!
+The construction of the keywords, project structure and the codes may be different in real projects and may be a little more complicated.

 ## Introduction
 SwagLabsLibrary provides a set of custom keywords that can be used to automate the testing of [SwagLabs](https://www.saucedemo.com/v1/).